 In 2014, we were also granted consultative status with the Economic and Social Council (ECOSOC).
 This means that our presence at the United Nations has two principal aims: 1) to share information with our religious members, Associates, educators and the wider Sacred Heart community about critical world issues (DPI), and 2) to give our religious members the opportunity to contribute their experience, reflection and analysis to the international policy debate (ECOSOC).

-The Society’s NGO Representative, Shelia Smith, RSCJ, is based in the United States – Canada Province in New York City, New York, and she represents and serves the international Society of the Sacred Heart.
+The Society’s NGO representative, Margaret Mwarili, RSCJ, is based in the United States – Canada Province in New York City, New York, and the Sacred Heart network she serves spans 43 countries.
+She represents and serves the international Society of the Sacred Heart.

 Our way of life